GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

     '/'(controller: 'book')

-We have modified slightly the output of Grails static scaffolding command _generate-all_ to provide CRUD functionality for the domain class _Book_.
+The _initial_ project modifies slightly the output of the Grails static scaffolding command _generate-all_ to provide CRUD functionality for the domain class _Book_.

 You can find the code: _BookController_, _BookGormService_ and GSP views in the initial project.